arvigeus/AZ-204/Learning Path/App Service.md

 ##### Autoscaling rules

 Autoscaling makes its decisions based on rules that you define.
 A rule specifies the threshold for a metric, and triggers an autoscale event when this threshold is crossed.
-Autoscaling can also deallocate resources when the workload has diminished.
+Autoscaling can also deallocate resources when the workload lessens.

 Define your autoscaling rules carefully.
-For example, a Denial of Service attack will likely result in a large-scale influx of incoming traffic.
+For example, a Denial of Service attack can result in a large-scale influx of incoming traffic.
 Trying to handle a surge in requests caused by a DoS attack would be fruitless and expensive.
 These requests aren't genuine, and should be discarded rather than processed.
 A better solution is to implement detection and filtering of requests that occur during such an attack before they reach your service.

 ##### When should you consider autoscaling?

 Autoscaling provides elasticity for your services.
 For example, you might expect increased/reduced activity for a business app during holidays.

 Autoscaling improves availability and fault tolerance.
-It can help ensure that client requests to a service won't be denied because an instance is either not able to acknowledge the request in a timely manner, or because an overloaded instance has crashed.
+It can help ensure that client requests to a service aren't denied because an instance is either: not able to acknowledge the request in a timely manner; or because an instance has crashed.

 Autoscaling works by adding or removing web servers.
 If your web apps perform resource-intensive processing as part of each request, then autoscaling might not be an effective approach.
 In these situations, manually scaling up may be necessary.
 For example, if a request sent to a web app involves performing complex processing over a large dataset, depending on the instance size, this single request could exhaust the processing and memory capacity of the instance.